fedora-infra/python-fedora/doc/service.rst

 ------------

-``fedora.tg.json`` contains several functions that help to convert SQLAlchemy_ objects into json.
+``fedora.tg.json`` contains several functions that help to convert SQLAlchemy_ objects into JSON.
 For the most part, these do their work behind the scenes.
 The ``SABase`` object, however, is one that you might need to take an active role in using.